 In some cases you can get a registration 'exception'.
 Generally, this occurs for a temporary increase in turnover above the threshold.
 You should write to HMRC for an exception.
 You cannot use an online account for this purpose.

 You will need to supply evidence showing the turnover is not expected to exceed £83,000 for the next 12 months.
+Contact the department for VAT: registration applications, exceptions and changes.

 This amount is the de-registration threshold and not the registration threshold!
 HMRC will confirm their findings in writing.
 You will need to register for VAT if they reject your request.